donniebreve/touchcursor-mac/README.md

 m - del
 y - insert
 ```

+# Installation
+In progress, but for now you may download this repository and build with XCode.

 # Thanks to
 [Thomas Bocek](https://github.com/tbocek): check him out and thanks for the starting point.